Bonus Download: New to painting? Start with my free Beginner's Guide to Painting

 Caravaggio was one of the first artists to explore the dramatic effects of light and shadow (known as chiaroscuro).
 When I think of his work, I see figures bathed in a powerful light against a stygian black background.
 The Calling of Saint Matthew (below) is one example.
 Basket of Fruit is different.
 It seems to be the only Caravaggio painting with such a light background.
 The contrast between light and shadow is also much more restrained; though it still plays an essential role in the painting.

 The main light source appears to be overhead and to the left.
 You can tell by the positioning of the highlights and shadows.
-(It's always a good exercise to consider where the main light source is coming from in a master painting.)
+(It’s always a good exercise to consider where the main light source comes from in a master painting.)

 The highlights are small but powerful, as they should be.
 They play an important role in: